 What is a Kidney Stone?

-Various factors, including diet, excess body weight, certain medical conditions, and certain supplements and medications, can cause kidney stones.
-They can affect any part of the urinary tract, including the kidneys and bladder.
+Factors such as diet, excess body weight, certain medical conditions, and specific medications or supplements can contribute to their formation.
+Kidney stones can affect any part of the urinary tract, including the kidneys and bladder.

 Kidney stones